logo

 Texts and Other Materials

-Several videotapes are available for viewing in the Club hangar.
+Several DVDs are available for viewing in the Club hangar.
 Some are provided by the Soaring Safety Foundation, and cover specific topics; the list is continually expanding.
 There are a few videotapes made by instructors at Front Royal, demonstrating the proper view in a normal landing takeoff and aerotow.

 Ground School Instruction (Preparation for FAA Written Exams)